dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 execution gitlab console log scan in module2c).
 The "resurrection" types should be bucketized accordingly and the stats should indicate which bucket threads are to be resurrected and which are not to be resurrected, via module2e stats.

-This HYBRID crash test case will validate the following resurrection buckets stratification:
+This HYBRID crash test case will validate the the first 2 of the current resurrection buckets stratification, along with the counters in item 4 below:

 1. idx1